 Altitudes and conduit dimensions are studied jointly to see if any relation can be observed.
-As networks form preferentially along pre-existing fracture networks, we compare the dips

-As networks form preferentially along pre-existing fracture networks, we compare the dips and orientations of the conduits with their geometrical properties.
+As networks form preferentially along preexisting fracture networks, we compare the dips and orientations of the conduits with their geometrical properties.
 We could, indeed, expect to see different geometries of conduits depending on the associated fracture family.
 The conduits link two nodes and are of variable lengths.
 The orientation and dip are directly computed on the the edge, while the related equivalent radius and width-height ratio are the mean of both edge extremities.
 If one of the edge extremity has no value, the segment is not taken into account.